BKFanni/GMD-Project/README.md

 # GMD-Project
-The Roll a ball game can be find by clicking on the following link: https://github.com/BKFanni/Roll-a-Ball
+The Roll a ball game can be found by clicking on the following link: https://github.com/BKFanni/Roll-a-Ball

 Blogpost #2